brucethagwana/employeecompensation/README.md

 * **Immutable Transaction History:** Complete audit trail of all financial events related to tax obligation.
 * **Optimized reporting:** Fast and flexible generation of various tax-related reports and dashboards from MongoDB read models.
 * **Scalable Architecture:** Designed to handle increasing volumes of financial data and tax rules.
-* **[Add other key features specific to your app, e.g., "Integration with external tax APIs", "User Management for Taxpayers", etx.]**
+* **[Add other key features specific to your app, e.g., "Integration with external tax APIs", "User Management for Taxpayers", etc.]**

 ## Architecture